-This Management's Discussion and Analysis ("MD&A") provides relevant information on the operations and financial condition of Happy Creek Minerals Ltd., ("Happy Creek" or the "Company") for years ended January 31, 2015 and 2014.
-This MD&A has been prepared by management as of May 28, 2015 and includes information up to that date.
+This Management's Discussion and Analysis ("MD&A") provides relevant information on the operations and financial condition of Happy Creek Minerals Ltd. ("Happy Creek" or the "Company") for periods ended October 31, 2015 and 2014.
+This MD&A has been prepared by management as of December 22, 2015 and includes information up to that date.

-The MD&A supplements, but does not form part of, the audited financial statements of the Company for the years ended January 31, 2015 and 2014.
-The following MD&A should be read in conjunction with the audited financial statements for the years January 31, 2015 and 2014.
-The financial statements and the notes therein have been prepared in accordance with International Financial Reporting Standards ("IFRS") for annual reporting.
+The MD&A supplements, but does not form part of, the interim financial statements of the Company for the period ended October 31, 2015 and 2014.
+The following MD&A should be read in conjunction with the interim financial statements and related notes of the Company for the nine months ended October 31, 2015 and the Company's audited financial statements for the years ended January 31, 2015 and 2014.
+The financial statements and the notes therein have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All monetary amounts in this MD&A and in the financial statements are expressed in Canadian dollars unless otherwise stated.
-Additional information may be found on SEDAR at www.sedar.com, and www.happycreekminerals.com.
+Additional information may be found on SEDAR at www.happycreekminerals.com.